 - For us, I washed the cushions on cool, on a regular cycle with a regular amount of detergent.

-- you could proabably dry our cushions in the dryer, but I didn’t want to take any chances, so we hung our cushions on hangers and hung them around our deck to let them dry (thank you arizona).
+- you could probably dry our cushions in the dryer, but I didn’t want to take any chances, so we hung our cushions on hangers and hung them around our deck to let them dry (thank you Arizona).

 Preparations to refill couch cushions

-Choose a time when the impact of having your couch cushions in process will not be a huge factor (ie. when your children are at school or even better a camp).
+Choose a time when the impact of having your couch cushions in pieces will not be a huge factor (ie. when your children are at school or even better at camp).
 This is a great time to wash the cushion casings and check for any repairs that may need to be done.
 Check tags on the couch for washing care instructions.

-- Take the old foam out of the cases and dispose of them appropriately.
+- Take the original inserts out of the cases and dispose of them appropriately.
 Be aware the old foam will come out much easier than the new foam will go in (it has broken down, that’s why you are replacing it).
 THIS IS NORMAL.

 - Test the new pads on the space of the couch.
 They should fit tightly.